joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 ## Objectives

-- Understand the methods with in the class component
+- Understand the methods within the class component
 - Understand what `state` does in a React application
 - Instantiate `state` in a constructor
 - Call `setState` to update state